 Karl Kani has truly gone from rags to riches.
-Known as the God Father of Urban Wear, he now finds himself looking over the billion dollar industry that he inspired.
-He is a visionary of many first…the first to develop the baggy jean concept, the first urban fashion company to employ an all-black sales force, and the first designer to host a fashion show at the White House during President Bill Clinton's term.
+Known as the God Father of Urbanwear, he now finds himself looking over the billion dollar industry that he inspired.
+He is a visionary of many firsts…the first to develop the baggy jean concept, the first urban fashion company to employ an all-black sales force, and the first designer to host a fashion show at the White House during President Bill Clinton's term.

-Today the Karl Kani brand has spread internationally throughout 25 countries in Europe and 13 flagship stores in Japan, including one in Harajuku, and unlike many other high-end brands Karl Kani has stayed true to his label.
-His passion for quality, design and craftsmanship has meant that, Kani continues to produce all his garments in the US.
+Today the Karl Kani brand has spread internationally throughout 25 countries in Europe and with 13 flagship stores in Japan alone, including one in Harajuku.
+Unlike many other high-end brands, Karl Kani has stayed true to his label.
+His passion for quality, design and craftsmanship has meant that Kani always honors the brand's roots and continues to produce many garments in the US.